fbrcode/ethers-simple-storage-ts/README.md

 To test is out, just run `node ./deploy-transaction.js`

 > Notice that the transaction will be signed from the `(ethers) wallet.sendTransaction` function internally.

+## Environment variables

+Copy `.env.example` to `.env` and change settings accordingly to match what you have locally.